29/08/2024

 When purchasing travel insurance for your holiday, you are asked a series of questions relating to your health.
 Some of which will be whether you have any pre-existing medical conditions and whether you are waiting for any medical treatment(s).
 This includes if you are on a waiting list to be tested, as well as if you have a diagnosis but are waiting for treatment.

-While being on a waiting list doesn’t stop you from being able to obtain travel insurance, it will likely mean that you have to pay a higher premium as they are mindful of the higher perceived health risk.
+Yes, even if you’re on an NHS waiting list, you should be able to still get travel insurance, but the options might be more limited and it can cost more depending on your situation.
+While being on a waiting list doesn’t stop you from being able to obtain travel insurance, it will likely mean that you have to pay a higher premium as insurers are mindful of the higher perceived health risk.

 Being on an NHS waiting list can influence the cover you receive from certain insurers.
 They may impose specific exclusions or limitations on your policy if there are concerns around the condition you’re waiting to be treated for.
 This means your insurance might not cover the costs of any medical assistance related to that condition while you’re abroad or on a UK getaway.
 That’s why you should always be fully aware of what you’re covered for before you travel.